 - Stargate SG-1

-- In one scene from Dead Like Me, George, the viewpoint character for the series, informs her fellows of the roles play they in the ensemble cast.
+- In one scene from Dead Like Me, George, the viewpoint character for the series, informs her fellows of the roles they play in the ensemble cast.
 Later in the episode, the oldest and wisest of the troupe casually "breaks trope", much to George's surprise.

-- Boone and Locke discuss Red Shirts in the LOST episode "All the Best Cowboys Have Daddy Issues".
+- Boone and Locke discuss Red Shirts in the Lost episode "All the Best Cowboys Have Daddy Issues".